 The Punctuation Guide is a phenomenal tool/reference that is easy to use and great for refreshing your memory about how and when to use semi colons, em dashes (you’ve got to familiarize yourself with these little beauties!), quotation marks, etc. etc. etc. It also has information on Manuals of Style, Top Ten Tips (And we all love those!
 Admit it!), British vs American English, and more.

-Romance Refined is the website of Rachel Daven Spinner, who is a freelance editor.
+Romance Refined is the website of Rachel Daven Skinner, who is a freelance editor.
 She has a very helpful download on using Track Changes with an editor and another on how to create Manuscript/Series Style Sheets - a tool I think any author would do well to utilize.

 I am not a writer but I love learning about the craft so that I can better assist my authors.
 The Write Practice seems like a good resource for writers.
 One blog post I especially appreciated was about Point of View.
+This website has helpful information to will point you in the right direction as you 'practice' in order to 'progress' toward being a better writer.
+They also have a community of support.

 The Writer’s Handbook (crazy creative, huh?) published by The University of Wisconsin-Madison (not my alma mater, I just stumbled upon this one and was extremely impressed) has a Writing Center that has put together a great little resource which addresses many issues relevant to … writers!
 12 Common Errors was a good one.
 They also have great guidance for Academic and Professional writing.
 It’s geared toward their students, but hey, maybe you are wanting to update your resume or something.
 I think most universities have some sort of resource like this.